Christopher S. Hourigan, M.D., D.Phil.

 Bethesda, MD 20814

-Dr. Hourigan’s research focuses on three complementary approaches that are united by an overriding theme of performing translational human immunology research in order to find ways to detect, prevent and treat AML relapse.
-These efforts are strengthened by collaborations with the NIH’s Center for Human Immunology and Inflammation (CHI), NHLBI core facility expertise in flow cytometry and genomics, and with a variety of clinical colleagues from leukemia centers across the country.
+Dr. Hourigan's research focuses on three complementary approaches that are united by an overriding theme of performing translational research in order to find ways to detect, prevent and treat AML relapse.
+These efforts are strengthened by collaborations with a variety of clinical colleagues from leukemia and transplant centers from around the world.

-The work carried out by Dr. Hourigan’s laboratory should help bring clinicians one step closer to developing more personalized treatments for AML and will hopefully provide a rational platform for the development of the next generation of immunotherapy.
+The work carried out by Dr. Hourigan's laboratory should help bring clinicians one step closer to developing personalized and effective treatment approaches for AML.

 Hourigan CS, Karp JE.
 Minimal residual disease in acute myeloid leukaemia.
 Nat Rev Clin Oncol.
 2013;10(8):460-71.

 Hourigan CS, Gale RP, Gormley NJ, Ossenkoppele GJ, Walter RB.
 Measurable residual disease testing in acute myeloid leukaemia.
 Leukemia.
 2017;31(7):1482-1490.